 speaker

 Hi, guys.
-Just on Turkey, thanks for that color on the lira.
-Also, has there been any thoughts or approaches from the government with respect to the royalty?
-I feel like the I believe the cap is $2,100.
+Thanks for answering my question.
+Just on Turkey, thanks for that call around the lira.
+Also, this Has there been any thoughts or approaches from the government with respect to the royalty?
+I believe the cap is $2,100.
 Obviously, we're way above that.
-Do you feel like there's any pressure to have that those royalty ranges revisited?
+Do you feel like there's any pressure to have those royalty ranges revisited?

 speaker